-Updated 08/16; Edited 6/17
+Updated 08/16; Edited 6/17; updated 6/19

-STUDENT ATTENDANCE & LEAVE OF ABSENCE POLICIES ATTENDANCE POLICY
+STUDENT ATTENDANCE AND LEAVE OF ABSENCE POLICIES

+ATTENDANCE POLICY

-The DETROIT MERCY DENTAL experience is based on a curriculum that provides opportunities for students to develop the knowledge, skills and values to become a competent general dentist.
+The University of Detroit Mercy School of Dentistry experience is based on a curriculum that provides opportunities for students to develop the knowledge, skills, and values to become a competent general dentist.
 The majority of learning in the program is through a collaborative process.
-DETROIT MERCY School of Dentistry students are admitted in part because of the experiences they bring to the School community and what they can add to class discussions and patient care activities.
-As such, participation in schedule classes and assigned pre-clinic and clinic sessions is an essential aspect of the DETROIT MERCY DENTAL student commitment.
+The University of Detroit Mercy School of Dentistry students are admitted in part because of the experiences they bring to the School community and what they can add to class discussions and patient care activities.
+As such, participation in scheduled classes and assigned pre-clinic and clinic sessions is an essential aspect of the University of Detroit Mercy School of Dentistry student commitment.

 Attendance at scheduled classes, laboratory sessions, clinical assignments, and community rotations is mandatory, unless expressly indicated otherwise by the course director in the written syllabus.
 Students who are unable to attend are expected and required to report their absence, along with the reason for the absence, as outlined in this policy.
-The school considers only valid reasons for student absences from quizzes, tests, examinations and clinic activities to be documented illness, injury or a serious personal problem (unscheduled "excused absence") or very limited special circumstances (scheduled "excused absences") if pre-arranged and approved as outlined in this policy.
+The school considers only valid reasons for student absences from quizzes, tests, examinations, and clinic activities to be documented illness, injury or a serious personal problem (unscheduled "excused absence") or very limited special circumstances (scheduled "excused absences") if pre-arranged and approved as outlined in this policy.
 The Office of Academic Administration is the designated approval authority to determine if an absence is "excused" or "unexcused."

-Regardless of whether the absence is "excused" or "unexcused," the student is responsible for all missed course content and activities.
-For courses that award points and/or credit for attendance, the student will not be given such points and/or credit.
+Regardless of whether the absence is "excused" or "unexcused" the student is responsible for all missed course content and activities.
+For courses that award points and/or credit for attendance the student will not be given such points and/or credit.